 Consented – This is an examination, which can be either requested by the child’s parents or by the Consultant caring for the child, in order to find more information about the child’s illness, when the cause of death is already known.
 This can only be done with the parents’ full permission and the parents have choices about the extent of the examination on what happens to any tissue samples.

-Coroner’s – This is an examination ordered by HM Coroner, when the cause of death is unknown or the child’s death is unexpected, and as such becomes a legal requirement, so the parents consent is not required.
+Coroner’s – This is an examination ordered by HM Coroner, when the cause of death is unknown or the child’s death is unexpected, and as such becomes a legal requirement, so the parent’s consent is not required.
 Parents will have choices about what can happen to any tissues taken during this examination once the Coroner’s purposes are complete.

 An examination after death can do the following: Help to confirm the cause of death